bit-mancer/arduino-cooperative-multitasking/README.md

 Interrupt handlers &mdash; the functions you pass to `attachInterrupt()` &mdash; will still preempt your code as usual.

 If you have written interrupt handlers that use shared global variables then you have experience in marking those variables as `volatile`, which makes it safe to use those variables both from interrupt handlers and normal code.
-You __don't__ need to mark variables shared by CoopMultitasking threads (loops) as `volatile` __unless__ those variables are also used by interrupt handlers.
+You __don't__ need to mark variables shared by CoopMultitasking fibers (loops) as `volatile` __unless__ those variables are also used by interrupt handlers.

-Calls to `yield()` (and thus `CoopMultitasking::yield()`) and `CoopMultitasking::startLoop()` from an interrupt handler are __ignored__; calls to `delay()` from an interrupt handler will block, but not switch threads.
+Calls to `yield()` (and thus `CoopMultitasking::yield()`) and `CoopMultitasking::startLoop()` from an interrupt handler are __ignored__; calls to `delay()` from an interrupt handler will block, but not switch fibers.
 As a general practice, whether you use CoopMultitasking or not, you shouldn't call `delay()` or `yield()` in an interrupt handler &mdash; handlers should be as small and fast as possible.

 If you'd like to start a loop from an interrupt handler, you should instead start the loop in `setup()` and then notify the loop that the interrupt has occurred: